 A variety of training activities are provided throughout the year so employees will have the opportunity to keep abreast of changes in the field of education.
 The inservice programs are designed to help employees improve student performance, their job performance, foster personal growth and development, as well as assist employees in meeting professional regulations and standards.
-Using navplus.nefec.org, employees can search....
+Using track.nefec.org, employees can search....
 You will find activities you have enrolled in, ones that have been completed and archived activities (those that are from past validity periods).
 Also listed are your credentials showing the validity dates of your certificate and the subjects and endorsements you hold.
-To access Navigator Plus for the first time, you will use your school email address and the password will be pw and the last four digits of your Social Security number (ex: pw1234).
-After that, the system will prompt you through steps to change your password.
+To access Track you will login with your district: your google email address (ex.
+John.doe@levyk12.org) and your computer sign on password.
 A Professional Development Representative at the school site will be the liaison between the school and the Personnel Department.
 Credit for participation in inservice activities is granted in accordance with the Board's approved Master Inservice Plan for and State Board of Education regulations.